voutasaurus/comp-neuro/README.md

  b) Run installer.

- c) Tick boxes for:
+ c) Set tick boxes for:

- Adding Anaconda to System path
+*Adding Anaconda to System path
- Registering Anaconda as default Python version
+*Registering Anaconda as default Python version

  d) Do not use Enthought Canopy/EPD